 The latter is more effective for the seller because it enables sellers to still get the attention of buyers’ agents, some of whom won’t work for less than 3% or 2.5% in commission.

-Many discount brokerages are nothing more than a one man show, with the vast majority of local discount brokerages having five people or less.
-Unless these sole proprietors really enjoy showing properties for a living for a tiny fraction of what their traditional colleagues make, they eventually realize that their business is not scalable and give up.
+Many discount brokerages are nothing more than a one or two person operation.
+Unless these quasi sole proprietors personally enjoy attending showings for a tiny fraction of what their traditional colleagues make, they eventually realize that their business is not scalable and give up.

-Sadly, what many of these well-intentioned disrupters don’t realize until it’s too late is that no one signs up to be a real estate agent in order to have the opportunity to earn a flat fee or 1%.
-People study to become real estate agents because they have dreams of earning 6% on multi-million dollar condos in Manhattan.
-As a result, these mom and pop discounters never grow larger, and without salespeople they by default cannot scale their services.
+Sadly, what many of these well-intentioned disrupters don’t realize is that no one signs up to be a real estate agent in order to have the opportunity to earn a flat fee or just 1%.
+Aspiring agents get involved in the brokerage business because they have dreams of earning 6% on multi-million dollar condos in Manhattan.
+As a result, most small discount brokerage operations have trouble recruiting good agents, meaning they never grow larger and by default cannot scale their services.

 Some discount brokerages will try to claim that their agents provide better customer service and have less conflicts of interest because they are on salary vs commission.
-What happens in reality is generally poorer customer service as brokerages will naturally try to cram as many deals as possible onto their agents since there’s no incremental cost to doing so.
+What happens in reality is generally poorer customer service as brokerages who pay on salary will naturally try to cram as many deals as possible onto their agents since there’s no incremental cost to doing so.

 Discount brokerage isn’t a new concept, and some of the larger discount brokers have been around for decades.
 However, there’s a reason why the real estate industry hasn’t been disrupted, and why some of these publicly traded discounters have less than 0.5% market share in their home counties.